 - Shyness in some lines, or when not socialized enough

-- Frequent brushing (unless regularly clipped short)
+- Frequent brushing and combing (unless regularly clipped short)

 - Mild stubbornness